You are here

 - Do not underestimate yourself.
 Even if you are not the strongest candidate on paper for a particular program but believe it would be the best match for you, ranking that program highly is a reasonable option.
 It is difficult to know where you may be ranked by a program, and placing a “stretch” program on your list is of little harm provided your overall list is consistent with your overall competitiveness.

 - Don’t plan to make a rank list that is very short.
 Even if you have a good idea of the program or programs on which you want to focus, and even if you believe you are a strong candidate for your desired programs, you should avoid listing only a few.
 In general, students who end up being unmatched submit rank lists that are shorter than those who do match.

 - It isn’t necessary to make your rank list too long.
 Remember that most students match into one of their top 3 programs, and a carefully developed list that accounts for your interest in specific programs, the type of programs in which you are interested, and your competitiveness for different programs is the best way to approach your overall rank list length.
-Your advisors and mentors can be of great help in tailoring your list to your own circumstances in terms of length.
+See more information regarding the optimal length of your residency match list, and your advisors and mentors can be of great help in tailoring your list to your own circumstances in terms of length.